snitko/ui_guiders/README.markdown

 Customization
 -------------
 * Want different styles?
-  copy `app/assets/stylesheets/ui_guiders.css.scss` from the plugin dir and change it.
+  copy `app/assets/stylesheets/ui_guiders.css.scss` from the gem dir and change it.

 * Replacing images?
   You guessed it right.
-Copy `app/assets/images/ui_guiders/` from the plugin dir and change it.
+Copy `app/assets/images/ui_guiders/` from the gem dir and change it.

 For images and stylesheets make sure your `app/assets` dir loads last, so that Rails loads *your* files.
 I managed to do it with